FairwindsOps/polaris/CONTRIBUTING.md

 ### Installation
 * Install the project with `go get github.com/fairwindsops/polaris`
 * Change into the polaris directory which is installed at `$GOPATH/src/github.com/fairwindsops/polaris`
-* See the dashboard with `go run main.go --dashboard`, then open http://localhost:8080/
+* See the dashboard with `go run main.go dashboard`, then open http://localhost:8080/
-* See the audit data  `go run main.go --audit`.
+* See the audit data  `go run main.go audit`.
 This command shows the audit information on the command line.

 ## Running Tests